Call for Papers

 Articles published in the journal must meet certain criteria relating to audience, technical content, and presentation.
 In the unlikely occurrence that, upon selection and editorial review, your completed article does not meet with these requirements, Cutter Consortium reserves the right to decline the publishing of your article in the journal.

-Typical readers of CITJ range from CIOs and vice presidents of software organizations to IT managers, directors, project leaders, and very senior technical staff.
-Most work in fairly large organizations: Fortune 500 IT shops, large computer vendors, and government agencies.
+Typical readers of Cutter IT Journal range from CIOs and vice presidents of software organizations to IT managers, directors, project leaders, and very senior technical staff.
+Most work in fairly large organizations: Fortune 500 IT shops, large computer vendors (IBM, HP, etc.), and government agencies.
 48% of our readership is outside of the US (15% from Canada, 14% Europe, 5% Australia/NZ, 14% elsewhere).
 Please avoid introductory-level, tutorial coverage of a topic.
 Assume you're writing for someone who has been in the industry for 10 to 20 years, is very busy, and very impatient.
 Assume he or she will be asking, "What's the point?
 What do I do with this information?"
 Apply the "So what?" test to everything you write.

 We are pleased to offer Journal authors a year's complimentary subscription and five copies of the issue in which they are published.
-In addition, we occasionally pull excerpts, along with the author's bio, to include in our bi-weekly Cutter Edge e-mail bulletin, which reaches another 8,000 readers.
-We'd also be pleased to quote you, or passages from your article, in Cutter press releases.
-If you plan to be speaking at industry conferences, we can arrange to make copies of your article available for attendees of those speaking engagements -- furthering your own promotional efforts.
+In addition, we occasionally pull excerpts, along with the author's bio, to include in our bi-weekly Cutter Edge e-mail bulletin, which reaches another 10,000 readers.
+We may also quote you, or passages from your article, in Cutter press releases.
+If you plan to be speaking at industry conferences, we can arrange to make copies of your article available for attendees -- furthering your own promotional efforts.